1. Get started

 Unscheduled card

-Card waiting to be scheduled and therefore placed outside the timetable
+A card waiting to be scheduled, temporarily placed outside the timetable

 Pinned card